-Master Plan builds on the 1996 plan and updates special planning areas This page has been left blank intentionally.
+Master Plan builds on the 1996 plan and updates special planning areas This page has been intentionally left blank.

 03 THE NEXT 50 YEARS

 VISION STATEMENT

 Farmington Hills will be an innovative, attractive, livable, safe, and financially stable community that embraces the diversity of its people and provides housing and economic opportunity for all residents.